achisholm/blog/posts/writing-better-css.md

 ---
 It seems to be an unpopular opinion, but I still love Cascading Stylesheets.
 Here are a few tips I have learnt for writing better CSS.

-If you are a fan of modern methods such as 'styled components' or whatever the latest flavour of CSS-in-JS is called, some of these opinions might sound dated.
+If you are a fan of modern paradigms such as 'styled components' or whatever the latest flavour of CSS-in-JS is called, some of these opinions might sound dated.

 ## 1. Low specificity good